 In the Woods Pottery Studio is a pottery studio located in Ellijay, GA.
 Launched in 2014 by partners, Elizabeth Daniels and Jack Meacham.
-They have been producing pottery together for over seven years.
+They have been producing pottery together for almost 10 years.
 In the Woods Studio has a studio space with hand-building tables, wheels, glazes and kiln on the premises.
 Space for both individual lessons and small groups.
 All the necessary pieces to create your own original creations in clay and have them glazed & fired.
 All levels welcome.

 Elizabeth Daniels is originally from West Tennessee, but has called Georgia home for over 25 years.
 She has been involved in quilting and other textile arts for many years.
 At the urging of her daughter, she began making pottery in 2005.
 She enjoys experimenting with textures and glazes to make items that are unique and functional.
 Whimsical items are a large part of her pottery creations.